brittanyrjones/BrittanyJones/Resume/About Me.md

 >Brittany Jones is a hard worker who is determined, creative, and thoughtful.

->Brittany Jones works in the field of social services, and loves to use her problem solving skills, logic, and compassion to help underrepresented members of her community learn life skills.
+>Brittany Jones works in the field of social services, and lives to use her problem solving skills, logic, and compassion to help underrepresented members of her community learn life skills.
+If you ask her what motivates her to wake up in the morning, she will tell you her motivation is helping others.

 >Brittany Jones believes in the power of people, and the goodness of humanity.